disposable-mailbox/disposable-mailbox/README.md

     ini_set('display_errors', 1);    ini_set('display_startup_errors', 1);    error_reporting(E_ALL);

 #### Blank Site
- * Will give me an url like www.example.com/?user@mail.example.com
+ * Browser will give me an url like www.example.com/?user@mail.example.com
- * but the page itselfs is blank??!
+* but the page itselfs is blank

 ```